patricklam/plam.new-webpage/content/top/nz-places.md

 * [Polhill Reserve Loop](https://wellington.govt.nz/recreation/enjoy-the-outdoors/walks-and-walkways/across-the-city/polhill-reserve-loop) (April 2020): another lockdown destination near us with mountain biking as well, connected to the [Waimapihi Reserve Trail](https://tracksnz.com/tracks/2869-waimapihi-reserve)
 * [Ridgeline Track at Te Ahumairangi](https://wellington.govt.nz/recreation/outdoors/walks-and-walkways/across-the-city/te-ahumairangi-hill-loop) (August 2021): lockdown took us to this walk; the ridgeline itself is quite short and sometimes has views, but involves some elevation gain to get up there.
-* [Colonial Knob Walk](https://www.doc.govt.nz/parks-and-recreation/places-to-go/wellington-kapiti/places/colonial-knob-scenic-reserve/things-to-do/colonial-knob-walk/): nice that it's train-accessible; now on the list is walking from there to Mount Kaukau.
+* [Colonial Knob Walk](https://www.doc.govt.nz/parks-and-recreation/places-to-go/wellington-kapiti/places/colonial-knob-scenic-reserve/things-to-do/colonial-knob-walk/) (August 2022, February 2024): nice that it's train-accessible; now on the list is walking from there to Mount Kaukau; on our second trip we walked closer to Kaukau but there is a back road we didn't do.
-* [Butterfly Creek Picnic Area and Main Ridge](https://tramper.nz/6192/butterfly-creek/): the main ridge part is definitely much more wild than the creek part.
+* [Butterfly Creek Picnic Area and Main Ridge](https://tramper.nz/6192/butterfly-creek/) (August 2022): the main ridge part is definitely much more wild than the creek part.
 You can take the bus or the ferry.
 We missed the last ferry.
+* [Puke Ariki Traverse](https://www.wellingtonnz.com/visit/trails/puke-ariki-haywards-korokoro-traverse) (November 2023): a walk, mostly on grass, with decent distance and some elevation gain.
+Views towards Wellington to the south.

 Let's continue moving north.